Increasing Access to Climate Finance for the Forest Sector

 Results-based payments for REDD+:

-UNDP Climate and Forests supports countries' access to REDD+ performance-based finance and the re-investment of these resources in further climate change mitigation action in the forest sector.
-This is done through, the setting up and strengthening of domestic schemes for payment for environmental services and community forestry programs.
+UNDP Climate & Forests supports countries' access to REDD+ performance-based finance and the re-investment of these resources in further climate change mitigation action in the forest sector.
+This is done through accelerating implementation of NDC priority measures, including the establishment and strengthening of domestic schemes for payment for environmental services, forest restoration and community forestry programs, promoting sustainable production models, and assisting forest fire management and prevention efforts.

-These mechanisms support green recovery from COVID-19 through sustainable, socially inclusive, and gender-responsive rural development and equitable benefit-sharing.
+These mechanisms support improved livelihoods through sustainable, socially inclusive, and gender-responsive rural development and equitable benefit-sharing.

-The flagship programs include, Brazil’s Floresta+, Ecuador’s Socio Bosque Program, Indonesia’s Social Forestry Program, and Costa Rica’s world-renowned Payment for Environmental Services Programme.
+Flagship programs supported by UNDP Climate & Forests include, Brazil’s Floresta+, Ecuador’s Socio Bosque Program, Indonesia’s Social Forestry Program, and Costa Rica’s world-renowned Payment for Environmental Services Programme.

 Spotlight cover image